-A comprehensive update of Carson's General Plan, which was last updated in 2004, has been undertaken together with the Housing Element.
-The 2040 General Plan provides the framework for development of facilities, services and land uses necessary to address the needs and desires of City residents, workers, and businesses.
-To ensure that these needs are clearly addressed throughout the General Plan, the elements must be interrelated and interdependent.
+A comprehensive update of Carson's General Plan, which was last updated in 2004, has been undertaken together with the Housing Elemenis underway and is likely to be completed in early 2022. t.-The 2040 General Plan provides the framework for development of facilities, services and land uses necessary to address the needs and desires of cety residents, workers, and businesses.
+To ensure that these needs are clearly addressed throughout the General Plan, the various General Plan elements must be interrelated and interdependent.

-The Housing Element is affected by development policies contained in the Land Use Element, which establishes the location, type, intensity and distribution of land uses throughout the City, and defines the land use build-out potential.
-In designating residential development, the Land Use Element places both minimum and maximum limits on housing units allowed on various sites.
+The Housing Element is affected by development policies contained in the Land Use Element, which establishes the location, type, intensity and distribution of land uses throughout the city, and defines the land use build-out potential.
+In designating residential development, the The Draft 2040 General Plan Land Use Element provides residential designations for multiple new sites, allows mixed-use development in several areas, and increases allow development densities and building heights in several parts of the city.
+It also includes places both minimum and maximum limits on housing units allowed on various sites densities for several higher density residential designations.
 The acreage designated for a range of commercial and office uses creates employment opportunities for various income groups.
-The presence and potential for jobs affects the current and future demand for housing at the various income levels in the City.
+The presence and potential for jobs affects the current and future demand for housing at the various income levels in the Citycity.

 The Circulation Element of the General Plan also affects the implementation of the Housing Element.
-The Circulation Element establishes policies for a balanced circulation system in the City.
+The Circulation Element establishes policies for a balanced circulation system in the cGity, and proposes development of the community principal spines-where much of the new housing would be located-as vibrant mixed-use boulevards, with enhanced landscaping, street trees, bike lanes, and pedestrian amenities.
 Consequently, the Housing Element must include policies that take into account the types of infrastructure essential for residential housing units in addition to mitigating the effects of growth in the City.
-The Environmental Justice Element further policies to ensure that growth is balanced, inclusive, and just.
+The Environmental Justice Element cfurther ontains policies to ensure that growth is balanced, inclusive, and just.